 PrimoSearch is the one-stop discovery tool that searches the library's resources including books, AV, e-journals and a vendor-supported knowledge base from a single search box.
+Primo is a good starting point but it will not contain the functionality of all databases nor does it search the entire collection of databases subscribed to by UIW.

+Facilities

-Facilities Group Study Rooms
+Group Study Rooms